JeremiahSJoseph/Active-Directory-Home-Lab/README.md

 Step 1
   - Created a network diagram to map out the lab environment and show how the machines would connect.

+Step 2
+  - Set up the virtual lab in VirtualBox by creating the Windows Server,

 Step 3
   - Configured the network by setting up the NAT network, assigning IP addresses, and making sure the systems could communicate.